-- (a) The Savings Certificates represent debt obligations of the relevant Issuer and do not form part of the capital or own funds of the relevant Issuer.
-The holder of the Savings Certificates has a contractual claim (receivable) against the relevant Issuer for the repayment of the principal amount of the Savings Certificates at the conditions as set out in these Conditions and the relevant Final Terms. - (b) On 31 July 2017, Belgium adopted a legislation establishing a new category of debt securities available to credit institutions.
+- (a) The Savings Certificates represent direct, unconditional, senior secured debt obligations of the relevant Issuer.
+They do not form part of the capital or own funds of the relevant Issuer.
+The holder of the Savings Certificates has a contractual claim (receivable) against the relevant Issuer for the repayment of the principal amount of the Savings Certificates at the conditions as set out in the Conditions and the relevant Final Terms. - (b) On 31 July 2017, Belgium adopted a legislation establishing a new category of debt securities available to credit institutions.
 The law provides for a new article 389/1 into the Banking Law.
 In particular, article 389/1 aims at increasing the effectiveness of the bail-in tool and introduces a new category of claims in the statutory creditor hierarchy in the case of a liquidation procedure (liquidatieprocedure/procédure de liquidation) of a credit institution.
 Article 389/1 of the Banking Law now divides senior notes into: (i) senior preferred liabilities, retaining the same ranking as the previous senior notes; and (ii) senior non-preferred notes.
 Senior non-preferred notes are direct, unconditional, senior, and unsecured (chirografair/chirographaire) obligations.
 In the case of liquidation, they will rank senior to subordinated notes but junior to both ordinary senior preferred notes and to claims benefiting from legal or statutory preferences.
-Furthermore, senior non-preferred notes must have the following characteristics: they may not contain embedded derivatives or be derivatives themselves; their maturity may not be less than one year; and their terms must expressly provide that the claim is unsecured (chirografair/chirographaire) and that their ranking is as set forth in article 389/1, 2° of the Banking Law. - (c) The Savings Certificates rank as senior preferred notes and the payments of principal and interest relating to them are direct, unconditional and unsecured obligations of the relevant Issuer and rank at all times pari passu, without any preference among themselves, with all other outstanding unsecured and unsubordinated obligations of the relevant Issuer as referred under article 389/1, 1° of the Banking Law (senior preferred obligations), present and future, but, in the event of insolvency, only to the extent permitted by laws relating to creditors' rights.
-Senior preferred obligations have a higher priority ranking than the above-mentioned senior non-preferred obligations that are defined under article 389/1, 2° of the Banking Law.
+Furthermore, senior non-preferred notes must have the following characteristics: they may not contain embedded derivatives or be derivatives themselves; their maturity may not be less than one year; and their terms must expressly provide that the claim is unsecured (chirografair/chirographaire) and that their ranking is as set forth in article 389/1, 2° of the Banking Law.
+The Savings Certificates qualify as senior preferred liabilities.
+This is without prejudice to the Special Priority Lien in respect of Insured Deposits or Eligible Deposits, as described below. - (c) In most circumstances, the Savings Certificates will qualify for a protection under the Belgian deposit protection scheme granted by the Belgian Guarantee Fund (Garantiefonds/Fonds de Garantie), subject to a limitation of EUR 100,000 (it being understood that this limitation applies to all deposits, including Savings Certificates, with a financial institution, held by a depositor).
+In such case, the Savings Certificates will constitute Insured Deposits under the Banking Law.
+Certain assets are however excluded from this protection, such as the assets of companies in the financial sector (banks, insurance, etc.), the assets of the State and public authorities, assets involved in the fight against terrorism and anti-money laundering, etc. Additional information on the applicable conditions and exclusions can be found on the website of the Belgian Guarantee Fund: https://fondsdegarantie.belgium.be/en/protection-system.
+The information on this website does not form part of, and is not incorporated by reference into, this Base Prospectus and has not been scrutinised or approved by the FSMA.